Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

 Panel (a) of Fig.~\ref{magic} shows that there exist two {\it magic} laser frequencies.
 The first is located near $\Delta/h = -2$ GHz and $J>0$ rotational levels have nearly the same polarizabilities.
-The second is located near $\Delta/h=100$ GHz, all $J=0, \dots,5$ rotational levels have nearly the same polarizabilities.
+The polarizability for $J=0$ is large and positive at this detuning.
+The second is located near $\Delta/h=+100$ GHz, all $J=0, \dots,5$ rotational levels have nearly the same polarizabilities.
 Panel (b) looks in more detail at the latter frequency region.
 In particular, the polarizabillity of the $J=0$ level is equal to that of the $J=1$, 2, 3, 4, 5 rotational levels at detuning $\Delta/h = 103$ GHz, $105$ GHz, $108$ GHz, $112$ GHz, and $116$ GHz, respectively.
 In fact, the differences between these $\Delta$ with $J>0$ is increasing with $J$.
 The origin of this effect lies in the increase of rotational energies with $J$.